-About Levels of Goverment
+About Levels of Government

 Services may be run more cheaply but there is a loss of control by elected councillors and a reduction in local accountability.

-This has been called local ‘governance’ rather than local government.
+This has been called UK local ‘governance’ rather than UK local government.
 For example, tackling excessive drinking at night in town centres will require bringing together the police, the pubs and clubs, the local hospital and using the local authorities powers to grant licences.

 People may also see themselves more as consumers and, just as they will not accept poor standards in the goods that they buy in the shops, they will expect high standards in local services.
-In both these areas, local government has made more use of information technology to provide information and interact with the public.
+In both these areas, UK local government has made more use of information technology to provide information and interact with the public.